Don't Be: Voice acting and music

-Gainax used a version of "Fly Me to the Moon" as the closing theme, performed by singer Aya, called Bossa Techno; in the director's cut it is replaced by an instrumental rendition.
-In addition to Shiro Sagisu's original score, the episode includes George Frideric Handel's Messiah, specifically the Hallelujah when Asuka is mentally attacked.
+Gainax used a version of "Fly Me to the Moon" as the closing theme, performed by singer Aya, called Bossa Techno; Aya's cover is replaced by an instrumental rendition in the video format version.
+In addition to Shirō Sagisu's original score, the episode includes George Frideric Handel's Messiah, specifically the Hallelujah Chorus when Asuka is mentally attacked.
 According to an official booklet on the series soundtrack, the song's use reflects the idea that God is judging Asuka's sins.
 According to Virginie Nebbia, its use is relevant to the religious-spiritual theme of the series and suggests an analogy to a divine message too powerful for humans to learn, which crushes Asuka.
 Nebbia also noted how the same piece was used in Kihachi Okamoto's Blue Christmas.
 The writer Dennis Redmond compared the scene's fusion of classical music and violence to Stanley Kubrick's A Clockwork Orange.